History

 Crapaud’s Ballad!
 99fails psychedelicart addictive weird loop dancechallenge hypnotic strange funny fyp game dance dancetothis beat

-♬ original sound – 99 Fails
+♬ original sound – Neebota

 But, as it often goes in gamedev,..delays set in.
 In the game the protagonist Zeebo’s body changes shape 9 times in his surreal nightmare, and each shape is a different mechanic to master.
 In our testing and exploration we created over 15 of these.
 Some wildly different.
 We call place each mechanic in their own its own dream layer and that’s how we start referring to it.
 We generally concept on paper, create quick ‘n dirty gameplay prototypes, and hand-animate ideas like the one below: